orangebread/wrinkl/README.md

 ### 🎯 Cursor AI
 If you use Cursor, the `.cursorrules` file provides context and guidelines for the AI assistant.

+### 🌊 Windsurf AI
+If you use Windsurf, simply rename `.cursorrules` to `.windsurfrules` - the content is identical, just different filename conventions.

 ### ⚡ Augment AI
 The `augment.md` file provides context for Augment AI when working on your project.